tgoodisman/Z.tritici_Co-expression_Analysis_2022/README.md

 # Z.tritici_Co-expression_Analysis_2022
 All code, tables and figures for my dissertation regarding Zymoseptoria tritici co-expression analysis.

-Please execute code according to numbered order.
+Please execute .rmd code according to numbered order.

 All neccessary files have been made and input files uploaded for reproducible results.
 I also uploaded the figures the code should create from the provided data.